iuliiazhelem/Auth0UpdateUserMetadata/README.md

 This sample exposes how to create and update user metadata.

 Auth0 allows you to store `metadata`, or data related to each user that has not come from the identity provider.

-NOTE: An authenticated user can modify data in their profile's `user_metadata`, but not in their `app_metadata`.
+* NOTE: An authenticated user can modify the data in their profile's `user_metadata`, but not in their `app_metadata`.
 For more details please see [this link](https://auth0.com/docs/metadata).

 ## Swift
-If you use Swift you can implement the creation and updating user metadata with [Auth0.swift Toolkit for Auth0 API](https://github.com/auth0/Auth0.swift).
+If you use Swift you can implement the creation and update of user metadata with [Auth0.swift Toolkit for Auth0 API](https://github.com/auth0/Auth0.swift).

 For this you need to add the following to your `Podfile`:
 ```